pedro-tulio/pyadmd/README.md

 * ****

 # pyAdMD Applications
-The Adaptive MDeNM method takes Cα-only or heavy atoms ENM modes or CHARMM normal modes as collective variables to improve Molecular Dynamics sampling.
+The Adaptive MDeNM method takes self-computed Cα or heavy atoms ENM modes or CHARMM-computed normal modes as collective variables to improve Molecular Dynamics sampling.

 ## ENM
 Uses simpified force-field based on particles and springs computed automatically by the program.
 A given normal mode (or a linear combination of several modes) is used to excite the system during the molecular dyamics simulation.